rexxar-tc/IoDriver/Docs/Hardware Description.md

 ##Overview

 At the base level, the IoDriver is nothing more than a PWM LED driver with some fancy software.
 The hardware is relatively simple and straightforward.
 There are three major ICs on the board; the main ATmega328(p) microcontroller, a CYC7C65213 USB to serial converter, and a TI BQ24257 lithium-ion battery charger.
-In addition there is a 74HC164 shift register to provide chip select lines for expansion modules and a CAT25160 16kB EEPROM.
+In addition there is a Micrel MIC2876 5v boost converter, and a CAT25160 16kB EEPROM.
 The relatively high current to the LEDs is switched with FDN327N N-channel MOSFETs.

 ##General operation description